-The defendance in the over-the-counter transactions are based primarily on discounted present values.
-The above interest rate swap contracts which qualify for the hedging requirements of the accrual method are not remeasured at fair value but the differential paid or received under the swap agreements are recognized and included in interest expense or income.
+1. The deferral method or the accrual method is applied as a hedge accounting method.
+2. Fair values for the over-the-counter transactions are based primarily on discounted present values.
+3. The above interest rate swap contracts which qualify for the hedging requirements of the accrual method are not remeasured at fair value but the differential paid or received under the swap agreements are recognized and included in interest expense or income.
 In addition, the fair value of such interest rate swaps in Note 28 "Financial Instruments and Related Disclosures" is included in that of hedged items such as debentures, borrowed money, corporate bonds, securities and loans.